 The evolution of hardware, software, services, and the cloud are enhancing the delivery and quality of unified entertainment experiences across many devices.
 These rich media experiences include games, movies, music, television, and social interactions with family, friends, and colleagues.
 At Microsoft, our approach is to simplify and increase the accessibility of these entertainment experiences to broaden market penetration of our software and services.
-We invest significant resources in partnerships, content, Windows Phone, Xbox, and Xbox LIVE.
+We invest significant resources to develop or partner to develop hardware, software, and content that is used in products and services such as Windows Phone, Xbox, Xbox LIVE, and Skype.